Food of the Philippines - 15 Popular Filipino dishes to try!

 "Halo-halo" literally means "mix-mix".
 And for Filipino dessert, it's an essential choice.
 This colourful concoction includes a mix of shaved ice, sweetened beans, jellies, or fruits like jackfruit and bananas, and is often topped with leche flan, ube ice cream, and evaporated milk.

-The combination of textures and flavours-from the creamy ube ice cream to the chewy nata de coco-offers a fun, refreshing end to any meal.
-I'm sure you can already imagine how you could customise and adapt it to your own tastes!
+The combination of textures and flavours, from creamy ube ice cream to chewy nata de coco, makes halo-halo a fun and refreshing end to any meal.
+Its colourful layers and contrasting textures make it one of the most memorable Filipino desserts to try.

 #11 Bibingka

-A sweet coconut rice cake from the Philippines, bibingka is commonly eaten at Christmas time.
-Although, some families will occasionally have bibingka for breakfast at other times during the year too.
+A sweet coconut rice cake from the Philippines, bibingka, is commonly eaten at Christmas time.
+Some families also enjoy bibingka for breakfast at other times of the year.

 Soft and sometimes chewy, it's a lovely Filipino cake that isn't too sweet.
 In fact, some people serve it with salted egg and cheese.